David Freese’s MVP (Most Valuable Places)

 The Gateway Arch has been the iconic image of St. Louis since 1965 – long before little David Freese started Kindergarten at Green Pines School in Wildwood, MO.
 Rising 630-feet-high, a tram ride to the top of the nation’s monument provides a bird’s-eye view into the Cardinals’ Busch Stadium roost.

-In addition to catching his own team on the field, David directs sports fans to the fast-paced action at the Scottrade Center, home of the NHL St. Louis Blues, as well as a football-infused afternoon spent with the St. Louis Rams at the Edward Jones Dome.
+In addition to catching his own team on the field, David directs sports fans to the fast-paced action at the Scottrade Center, home of the NHL St. Louis Blues.

 #3 Six Flags St. Louis